-- Fasten the slideout room Travel Straps as shown on page 2-20. - Close the hydraulic pump valve T-handles completely.
+- Fasten the slideout room Travel Straps as shown on page 2-20. - Tighten the slideout valve nuts completely.

-NOTE: Close the valves snugly, but do not overtighten.
-Overtightening may cause internal damage to the valves. • See your dealer for service of the room extension system before using again.
+NOTE: Close the valves smugly, but do not overtighten.
+Overtightening nuts may cause internal damage to the valves.

+See your dealer for service of the room extension system before using again.